JFC-MX/Midterm_MEXE410_Section_Group-1_2026/Phase4_CAPA.md

     * Execute a full redesign of the drive and braking system utilizing high-fidelity mathematical modeling of the electromechanical systems.
     * Strictly define the equivalent inertia and damping of the transmission under a full 2,000 kg load.
     * Upgrade the fail-safe, normally engaged spring brakes to match the required stopping torque derived from the torque-speed characteristics of the DC drive motors.
-    * Hardware-validate stopping distances to guarantee they fall within the protective field limits defined by ISO 3691-4, ensuring the robot will always halt before contacting a detected pedestrian.

  ---